RohanLone/Portfolio/index.md

 The methodology for this project will involve the following steps:

 `1.
-Data collection:` The data used in this project collected from the Plant Village dataset, which is a publicly available dataset of images of healthy and diseased plant leaves.
+DATA COLLECTION:` The data used in this project collected from the Plant Village dataset, which is a publicly available dataset of images of healthy and diseased plant leaves.

 `2.
-Data preprocessing:` The data is preprocessed to remove any noise or irrelevant features.
+DATA PREPROCESSING:` The data is preprocessed to remove any noise or irrelevant features.

 `3.
-Model development:` A deep learning model developed using the Fast.ai and Tensorflow library.
+MODEL DEVELOPMENT:` A deep learning model developed using the Fast.ai and Tensorflow library.
 The model will be trained on a subset of the data and evaluated on the remaining data.
 	`* Fast.ai:` Used the ResNet18 pre-trained model, which is a convolutional neural network (CNN) that has been trained on a large dataset of images.
 This allows you to start with a model that has already learned to recognize certain features in images, which can help you to train your model more quickly.

 `4.
-Model deployment:` The model will be deployed to a web application so that it can be used by farmers and other plant growers to identify and treat plant diseases.
+MODEL DEPOYMENT:` The model will is deployed to a web application so that it can be used by farmers and other plant growers to identify and treat plant diseases.

 Project Challenges
-1. The data may be noisy or imbalanced.
+1. The data was noisy and imbalanced.
-2. The model may not be able to generalize to new data.
+2. The model did not able to generalize to new data.
-3. The model may be computationally expensive to train and deploy.
+3. The model was computationally expensive to train and deploy.

 Project Benefits
 The benefits of this project include: